root-project/root/README/ReleaseNotes/v622/index.md

     RooAbsPdf* pdf = dynamic_cast<RooAbsPdf*>(absArg);
     assert(pdf); // This should work, but the proxy doesn't have a way to check pdf->fitTo(...);
-That is, a `RooRealProxy` stores a pointer to a RooAbsArg, and this pointer has to be casted.
+That is, a `RooRealProxy` stores a pointer to a RooAbsArg, and this pointer has to be cast.
 There was no type safety, *i.e.* any object deriving from RooAbsArg could be stored in that proxy, and the user had to take care of ensuring the correct types.
 Now, if the class uses